jing-library/r-text-mining/episodes/03-sentiment-analysis.Rmd

-Because we name the count column word in unnest_tokens(), it’s convenient to join with the sentiment dataset.
+Because we name the count column word in unnest_tokens(), it’s convenient to join with the sentiment lexicons and stop word datasets because they also have columns named word.
+This makes performing inner joins and anti-joins easier.

 Let’s look at the words with a joy score from the NRC lexicon.
 What are the most common joy words in the novel The Time Machine.
 First, let’s use the NRC lexicon and `filter()` for the joy words and then use `inner_join()` to perform the sentiment analysis.
 Let’s use `count()` from dplyr.
 What are the most common joy words in The Time Machine?